TRANSLATION SPANISH-ENGLISH II - 2023/4

 This gives students the opportunity to demonstrate their ability to work independently to apply strategies and solve problems in translating a range of texts, using a variety of resources, and to reflect on the translation process, using appropriate language.

-- Two hour exam.
-Students demonstrate ability to use strategies and solve problems in translating a text under pressure of time, using just a bilingual dictionary.
+Students demonstrate ability to use strategies and solve problems in translating a text and writing a reflective commentary under pressure of time.

 Formative assessment and feedback

-- To enable students to build on their previous experience of translating from Spanish to English, both in FHEQ Level 5 modules and through placement experience.
-To develop students' understanding of issues involved in text production and practical ability in translation between Spanish and English.
+- The module aims to: enable students to build on their previous experience of translating from Spanish to English, both in FHEQ Level 5 modules and through placement experience

 C - Cognitive/analytical